lsb-riken/CUBIC-informatics/README.md

 python script/HDoG_gpu.py param/param_example_HDoG_FW.json
 python script/HDoG_gpu.py param/param_example_HDoG_RV.json
 ```
-Cell candidate detection is performed on GPUs for forward side and reverse side.
+Cell candidate detection is performed on GPUs for the forward and reverse sides.

 ```
 python script/MergeBrain.py cells param/param_example_mergebrain.json
 ```
-Candidate detection results on each side is merged.
+Candidate detection results on both sides are merged.

 ### Candidate verification
 ```
 python script/HDoG_classify.py param/param_example_classify.json
 ```
 Create a classifier with manual decision boundary and plot cell candidates in feature space.
-By setting `use_manual_boundary` in the parameter file to be `false`, you can also perform unsupervised clustering and create classifier automatically.
+By setting `use_manual_boundary` in the parameter file to be `false`, you can also perform unsupervised clustering and create a classifier automatically.

 ### Multi-channel verification
 ```